 Travel to a tucked away hidden corner of the earth, a Beautiful Amish Community secluded from the rest of the world; extremely retro and delightful.
 Amish and Mennonite families often make and sell products, giving us a glimpse of their unique way of life.
 I have never been to an Amish Community until I moved here and it’s wonderful just like what you see on TV They sell live animals, goats, chickens etc.., hand built sheds (very upscaled) and last but not least their Farmer’s Market.
 The Farmer’s Market has the best organic honey money can buy and the gentlemen who run the place are very nice and humble.
 It’s a joy to visit this lovely community and I go every chance i get.

-The journey includes hiking, swimming on John Muir trail along Hiwassee River with wine tasting at Morris Vineyard for only $120 per person.
+The journey includes hiking, swimming on John Muir trail along Hiwassee River with wine tasting at Morris Vineyard for only $120 per person. with horseback, or rafting option for only $50 extra.

 The participants will learn a graceful form that is rarely taught, even in archery clubs.
 Besides learning the basics of loading properly, drawing with the proper muscles and form, and aiming both on the left-right axis and for elevation, they will learn the most difficult aspect of shooting: the archer’s release.
 (How to let go the string.)
 It is profoundly important if one hopes to be consistent.
 Consistency is what all archers want to attain.
 Everyone can hit a bull’s eye now and then.
 The great archers perform this regularly.
 I’ve never met a great archer who did not know the secret of string release.
 It has to be taught.
 None of us – including myself – pick it up instinctively.